 Think about how many times a day you’re exposed to brand awareness campaigns without even realising it.
 It could be an airport billboard or even an advertisement on a bus shelter.
 Now think about how this is applied to your everyday purchasing decisions.
 Pretend you’re at an airport and you want a cup of coffee.
 How do you choose?
 Being in an unfamiliar location, you will generally want to go with a cafe or food store where you know what to expect.
 There’s a high chance you’ve chosen a well known franchise such as Starbucks or McDonalds.
 The reasoning for this?
 Brand awareness – the act of recognising or recalling a brand, essential for decision-making when purchasing.

-An interesting statistic in Griffith University’s findings has found the number of franchise brands has actually decreased from 1,160 in 2014 to 1,120 in 2016.
+An interesting statistic in Griffith University’s findings has found the number of franchise brands has decreased from 1,160 in 2014 to 1,120 in 2016.
 However, even though the number of brands has declined, the number of franchise units operating has increased within these brands.
-Could this be due to success of their brand awareness campaigns?
+Could this be due to the success of their brand awareness campaigns?

 Top of mind awareness